michaelnordmeyer/michaelnordmeyer.github.io/_posts/2015-02-01-icloud-drive-display-files.md

 ## Opening Files Using the Document Picker

-If you use the document picker on iOS to select files from iCloud Drive, depending on the circumstances it takes a while for the files to show up.
+If you use the document picker on iOS to select files from iCloud Drive — depending on the circumstances — it takes a while for the files to show up.
 Be patient and keep the document picker open for a while and make sure the device doesn’t auto-lock itself.
 After a while the items should be displayed and you can select and open them.

 ## Opening Recently Copied or Moved Files